-But though co sleeping is one of the oldest and most popular methods of sleeping with a newborn around the world, getting the safety dos and don’ts of co sleeping with a newborn down is what leads to peace of mind—as well as long and restful nights of sleep for the whole family.
+Though co-sleeping is one of the oldest and most popular methods of sleeping with a newborn around the world, getting the safety dos and don’ts of co-sleeping with a newborn down is what leads to peace of mind.
+While also leading to long and restful nights of sleep for the whole family.

-Before baby and parent tuck in for a more caring and nurturing night of rest, the co sleeping environment needs to be prepped for peaceful nights of catching Z’s.
+Before you and your baby can tuck in for a more caring and nurturing night of rest, your co-sleeping environment should be prepped for peaceful nights of catching Z’s.

-To create a safe co sleeping environment (the kind that will deliver all the co sleeping benefits you’re after while also delivering the peace of mind you deserve, there are four key “must-dos” to remember to safely co-sleep with a newborn:
+To create a safe co-sleeping environment (the kind that will deliver all the benefits you’re after while also delivering the peace of mind you deserve) there are four key “must-dos” to remember to safely co-sleep with a newborn:

 - Create the right room conditions